Cancelleria Reliefs: History

 The Cancelleria Reliefs were discovered under the Palazzo della Cancelleria in Rome in the late 1930s, and owe this name to their place of finding.
 It is not known who sculpted these works or which building they were intended to adorn, but it is believed the entire work was executed by the same man, on a commission by the Roman Emperor Domitian.
-They are currently on display in the Vatican Museums in Rome.
+They are now in the Vatican Museums in Rome.